taqiabdulrahman/configure-ad/README.md

   I hope this tutorial helped you learn a little bit about network security protocols and observe traffic between virtual machines.
 This can be easily done on a PC or a Mac.
 Mac would just have an extra step to download the Remote Desktop App.
 </p>
 <p>
-  Now that we're done, DON'T FORGET TO CLEAN UP YOUR AZURE ENVIRONMENT so that you don't incur unnecessary charges.
+  Now that we're done, DON'T FORGET TO CLEAN UP and or DELETE ANY ENVIORMENTS IN AZURE so that you don't accumulate unnecessary charges.
 </p>
 <p>
   Close your Remote Desktop connection, delete the Resource Group(s) created at the beginning of this tutorial, and verify Resource Group deletion.